-- All players are in their own half of the field. - The opponents of the team taking the kick-off are at least 9.15m (10yds) from the ball until it is in play. - The ball is stationary on the center mark. - The referee gives a signal. - The ball has to be kicked forward into the side of the defending team. - The ball is in play when it is kicked and moves forward. - Unless the ball is in play, all players stay in their own half of the field. - The kicker does not touch the ball a second time until it has touched another player.
+- All players are in their own half of the field. - The opponents of the team taking the kick-off are at least 9.15m (10yds) from the ball until it is in play. - The ball is stationary on the center mark. - The referee gives a signal. - The ball is in play when it is kicked and moves forward. - Unless the ball is in play, all players stay in their own half of the field. - The kicker does not touch the ball a second time until it has touched another player.